pankaj-chowdhury/Wikipedia/README.md

-# Wikipedia API Request with Python
+# Fetching Contents from a Wikipedia Page using Wikipedia API

 This Python script will fetch **Content** from the "2023_Cricket_World_Cup" Wikipedia page.